Stay Prepared and Stay Safe

 Cell Phones and Safety:

-Cell phones have the capability to call 911 even if they are disconnected or have no minutes left.
-If you have a cell phone with or without minutes, keep it charged and easily accessible.
+Cell phones have the capability to call 911 even if they are disconnected.
 If you have to call 911, the first thing you should tell dispatch is your address.
 Many phones do not have systems that can help emergency services to locate you.
-Even if you think your phone has this capability, you should tell them your address right away.

-If you need an emergency phone, our Community Service Center provides free cell phones as available that can be used to call 911.
-You can stop by during regular business hours, 9:00 am-12:00 pm and 1:00 pm-5:00 pm, Monday through Thursday, to speak to an advocate whether in person or via our phone in order to determine eligibility and inventory.
+If you need an emergency phone, our Community Service Center provides free cell phones, as available, that can be used to call 911.
+You can stop by during regular business hours to speak to an advocate to determine eligibility and inventory.

 Protection from economic abuse and control: